The Gateway API have been designed to enable granular authorization for each role in a typical organization.

 Although this can be remarkably powerful, this capability needs to be used

 carefully.
-Gateways include a
+Gateway Listeners include a

-multiple namespaces with a label selector.
+to be attached from additional namespaces.
 By default, this is limited to Routes

 in the same namespace as the Gateway.
-Additionally, Routes include a

 To be considered conformant with the Gateway API spec, controllers need to: